randyrossi/vicii-kawari/FORKING.md

 5. Add a new video mode/more colors/half brightness mode

-   Turn one or more of the 'illegal' video modes into a working mode.
+   Turn one or more of the legacy 'illegal' video modes into a working mode.
 There are some unused bits in certain modes which could be repurposed (brightness levels, for example).
+You could also extend the hires pixel sequencer registers to 8 bits from 4 and add a 256 indexed color mode.

 6. Use idle cycles to execute instructions